ikfoundation.org

 Promoting Natural & Cultural History

-Whitby photographs depicting textiles and clothing can be traced back to the 1860s, but there is evidence suggesting that a photographic portrait studio was introduced already in 1848 via local advertisements in the 1856 Whitby Gazette – describing that the Mr W. Stonehouse’s business had been active ‘for a period of eight years’.
-This case study will briefly look in to his studio and the successor J. Waller who on Saturday 24 June in 1866 noticed ‘The Newly erected studio…’ at Pier Portrait Rooms and according to advertisements this man continued his photographic work up to 1880.
-The photographic collection of Whitby Museum also includes quite a substantial number of portraits from these early photographers which in this essay will be illustrated with two examples.
+Whitby photographs depicting textiles and clothing can be traced back to the 1860s, but there is evidence suggesting that a photographic portrait studio was introduced already in 1848 via local advertisements in the 1856 Whitby Gazette – describing that Mr W. Stonehouse’s business had been active ‘for a period of eight years’.
+This case study will briefly look into his studio and the successor, J. Waller, who, on Saturday, 24 June 1866, noticed ‘The Newly erected studio…’ at Pier Portrait Rooms.
+According to advertisements, this man continued his photographic work up to 1880.
+The photographic collection of Whitby Museum also includes quite a substantial number of portraits from these early photographers, which will be illustrated in this essay with two examples.

 ‘Photographic Portraits Taken Daily By